bbilly1/i3_cockpit/README.md

 * **wifiinfo.sh**: Echos current db level of signal strength.
     * on left click: Uses nmcli to echo all device status.

+## i3block_py
+A collection of standalone python scripts for the slightly more complicated things.
+* **energy.py**: parses `acpi` to output current battery status.
+Uses `notify-send` to send messages on changes.

 ## weather_applet
 Standalone script that pulls weather data from [openweathermap.org](https://openweathermap.org/) and prints out